davorpa/davorpa/README.md

 Here is David, a passionate about programming and coding with headquarters in Spain.
 He has technical skills in _frontend_ and _backend_.
 It's a difficult task to him to decide on which of both sides are his favorite!

-Strong logic techskills on Java and Javascript programming languages, is currently focusing on cleancode, software patterns and, learn algorithms or emergent languages like Python and Go.
-Also interested on privacy, web accesibility (WCAG - WAI-ARIA) and software authoring attribution.
+With strong logical skills on programming languages like Java and Javascript, he is currently focusing on clean code, software patterns as well as continuing to delve into algorithms, new paradigms...
+Handle languages such as Python and Go are now his target.
+Privacy, web accessibility (WCAG - WAI-ARIA), and software authorship attribution are also areas of interest.

 An open-source enthusiast / mantainer: collaborate in FOOS projects improves learning a lot.
 He loves how knowledge sharing and collaboration flows through open-source.